pmcharrison/psynet-tutorial-ismir-2025/docs/01-exercises/04-timeline.rst

         ),
     )

-We will now talk through these different kinds of components in turn.
+We will now go through these different kinds of components in turn.

 Timeline elements
 -----------------